chromium/chromium/ash/test/pixel/test_failure_triage.md

 DemoAshPixelDiffTest.VerifyTopLevelWidgets.check_widgets.rev_1.ash.

 There are always three images in a record.
 The images from left to right are:
-- the new screenshot
+- The new screenshot
-- the image difference
+- The image difference
-- the original benchmark image.
+- The original benchmark image.

 If the new screenshot seems wrong to you, the pixel test could catch a bug in your CL.